jumbosushi/jumbosushi.github.io/_posts/2020-07-08-how-to-export-words-from-kindle-vocab-builder.md

 ### Exporting from `vocab.db`

 What I didn't know was that all the words you've ever looked up in Kindle is stored in a SQLite database called `vocab.db`.
-Once you connect your Kindle to the laptop, it will be located at `Kindle > system > vocabulary > vocab.db`.
+Once you connect your Kindle to the laptop, it will be located at `Kindle/system/vocabulary/vocab.db`.

 Open the database file with `sqlite3 vocab.db` command.